Deborah Ross (journalist)

 Deborah Ross is a British journalist and author.
 Her work has appeared regularly in The Independent, the Daily Mail, and The Spectator.
 She is a columnist and feature writer for The Times.

 In 2012, she was awarded broadsheet Interviewer of the Year in British Press Awards for her work in The Independent, and had previously been nominated for the award in 2006.

 Personal life

-Ross has a sibling, a daughter and a son.
+Ross has a sibling.
+She is married with an older daughter, and a younger son whom she described as "dull and inarticulate" and "a hopeless loafer".